wri/carbon-budget/readme.md

 Carbon pool creation stage: `/usr/local/app# python -m carbon_pools.mp_create_carbon_pools -l 00N_000E,10S_050W -t std -ce loss -d 20239999`

 ##### Running the emissions model
 The gross emissions script is the only part of the model that uses C++.
-Thus, it must be manually compiled before running.
+Thus, the appropriate version of the C++ emissions file must be compiled for emissions to run.
-There are a few different versions of the emissions script: one for the standard model and a few other for sensitivity analyses.
+There are a few different versions of the emissions C++ script: one for the standard model and a few other for sensitivity analyses.
+`mp_calculate_gross_emissions.py` will compile the correct C++ file each time it is run, so the C++ file does not need to be compiled in a separate step.
-The command for compiling the C++ script is (subbing in the actual file name):
+However, for completeness, the command for compiling the C++ script is (subbing in the actual file name):

 `c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].exe -lgdal`